SpectraL519/cpp-gl/docs/graph.md

     - For directed graphs: edges where the vertex is the target.
     - For undirected graphs: same as `adjacent_edges(vertex_id)`.
   - *Parameters*:
-    - `vertex_id: types::id_type` – the ID of the vertex for which to find incoming edges.
+    - `vertex_id: id_type` – the ID of the vertex for which to find incoming edges.
   - *Return type*: A *forward view* with values of type `edge_type`.

 - **`graph.in_edges(vertex) const`**: